jangellx/AutoOffice_ESP8266/README.md

 The transition engine is very simple, and just turns on each LED panel's associated relay after a specified time delay.
 The keyframes for the transition are stored in arrays with the light pin and transition time.
 Mutliple patterns can be programmed, with different patterns exceuted each time the lights are turned on or off.

+## Configuration
+All of the configuration options are in the separate `AutoOffice_ESP8266_Config.h`.
+The one in GitHub is called `AutoOffice_ESP8266_Config_REMOVE_THIS_.h`, because I don't check my actual config into GitHub.
+Remove the `_REMOVE_THIS_' bit, set up the variables, and you should be good to go.